"What you learn here

 - Dark Elf lifespan in general is dependent on two things: social class and magic.
 A common-born and muggle Dunmer is not much more long-lived than a human (a modern human, mind, not a medieval one).
 Dunmer nobility and royalty such as Barenziah can live for centuries.
 Their sorcerers, however, have a really big reserve for increasing their lifespans: the aforemenioned Fyr was a contemporary of Nerevar.

 - There are quite a few non mage Dunmer and Altmer living more than 200 years,including Symachus(422) Barenziah non noble husband.

 - Implied in The Elder Scrolls V: Skyrim.
 The headmaster of the Mages College in Winterhold promises that the lessons you learn at the college will last a lifetime... or possibly several, if you prove particularly talented.

 - Usually the case in Dominions, where most mages start out older than usual and plenty live longer or never die.
 An exception are fire mages, who lose maximum age with more power.

-- Avatar The Last Airbender: Benders and the spiritually connected seem to have better than normal life spans (Bumi is over 112 and still active, and Guru Pathik is 150 and still active), and Avatars seem to live even longer than them.
+- Avatar: The Last Airbender: Benders and the spiritually connected seem to have better than normal life spans (Bumi is over 112 and still active, and Guru Pathik is 150 and still active), and Avatars can live even longer than them.

-- Avatar Kyoshi, most Badass Avatar ever, lived for 230 years, the longest of any Avatar, and presumably retained all her faculties until the very end.
-(And no, this was not merely a Hand Wave on the writer's part so that they didn't have to invent four more Avatars to go between Roku and Kyoshi.)
+- Avatar Kyoshi, most Badass Avatar ever, lived for 230 years, the longest of any known Avatar, and presumably retained all her faculties until the very end.
+(This was not merely a Hand Wave on the writer's part so that they didn't have to invent four more Avatars to go between Roku and Kyoshi.
+We swear.)

 - Merklynn from Visionaries.
 He was a prominent figure during the first Age of Magic...which was over a thousand years ago as the series begins.